 Visas for Hiring a Temporary Nanny

-There are two temporary visas available for nannies.
+There are three types of temporary visas available for nannies.
 The first is called the J-1 Exchange Visitor visa.
 Nannies are referred to as “au pairs” in the J-1 visa program.
 J-1 visas are initially valid for one year and the nanny can extend the visa for up to one additional year.

 For example, let’s say the Johnson family wants to bring their Russian niece, Natasha, to the U.S. as a nanny.
 Before Natasha can obtain the J-1 visa, she would need to become affiliated with one of the DOS sponsors, which can be a difficult and lengthy process.
 Therefore, the J-1 visa is probably not the best option for the Johnson family.

-The DOS website provides a list of the current sponsors and a comprehensive description of the J-1 nanny program, including a detailed explanation of the application process, the U.S. family’s obligations to the foreign nanny, and how a foreign nanny qualifies for the visa: http://j1visa.state.gov/programs/au-pair/.
-Also see Nolo's book, Nannies and Au Pairs: Hiring In-Home Childcare.
+The DOS J-1 website provides a list of the current sponsors and a comprehensive description of the J-1 nanny program, including a detailed explanation of the application process, the U.S. family’s obligations to the foreign nanny, and how a foreign nanny qualifies for the visa.
+Also see Nolo's book Nannies and Au Pairs: Hiring In-Home Childcare.

-H-2B visa.
-If you already know the nanny you want to hire, the temporary, H-2B nonimmigrant visa is the best bet.
+If you already know the nanny you want to hire, the temporary, H-2B nonimmigrant visa is the best bet, if you can qualify.
 It doesn't come with a requirement that the family go through a DOS sponsor.
 Rather, the family sponsors the H-2B nanny on its own.

 Sponsoring an H-2B nanny is a multistep process.

-- Second, the family (as the nanny’s employer) must file an ETA Form 9142, Application for Temporary Employment Certification, with the U.S. Department of Labor (DOL).
+- Second, the family (as the nanny’s employer) must file an ETA Form 9142, Application for Temporary Employment Certification, with the DOL.

 - Fourth, after USCIS approves the I-129, it sends the approval to the U.S. consulate in the nanny’s home country and the nanny obtains the H-2B visa from the consulate.
 Or, if the nanny is already lawfully in the U.S., a change of status, in which you file all paperwork directly with USCIS, may be possible.